gracile-web/website/src/content/README.md

 to fill the gaps.
 Also, it is perfectly reasonable to use TypeScript or CSS preprocessors, because for many, the gains largely outweigh the cost, and source-maps are here to help.
 In fact, this website is made with TS and SCSS.
 You don't have to throw away your favorite language superset to enjoy the benefits of being closer to the web platform!

-Gracile relies heavily on Vite's ecosystem but also on Lit's SSR library, which, like all Lit contributions, are forward-thinking intents for the web.
+Gracile relies heavily on Vite/Rollup's ecosystems but also on Lit's SSR library, which, like all Lit contributions, are forward-thinking intents for the web.
 Your server-side templates are just portable HTML, with JS-based composability, safety and DX goodies underneath, meaning nearly zero lock-in.